 Little Red Book is the literal translation of Xiaohongshu.
 It is considered to be the Chinese Instagram with the regular quality content posted and the influence of key opinion leaders and influencers on the platform.
 This social media benefits from a lower user base but a better-targeted audience.
 On average, there are more than 100 million monthly active users.
 Among them, 50% are from Generation Z. From what we said previously, Gen Z is the leading force of luxury in China and you definitely need to link into RED if you want to target them effectively.

 The other great asset of Little Red Book is the gender users’ base since more than 80% of the users are women.
 This information is gold for women fashion, cosmetics, and women jewelry brands who want to reach Chinese women.
-If you want to perform on this social media you need to post quality content, share fans posts, engage with KOLs, and open a Little Red Book store.
+If you want to perform on this social media you need to post quality content, share fans’ posts, engage with KOLs, and open a Little Red Book store.
 There are tons of results-driven features you need to look into before opening and managing your RED account.

 Douyin is the first video platform in China.
 Basically, if you know TikTok you know Douyin since it is only the Chinese given to the same platform.
 On average there are 800 million monthly active users and 600 million daily active users.
-Especially due to the pandemic, short-form video platform faced an immense success among Millennials and Gen Z with even older users in China.
+Especially due to the pandemic, short-form video platforms faced immense success among Millennials and Gen Z with even older users in China.
 The daily active users increased by +200% in only 2 years.
 This growth is essential to keep in mind when you want to digitally perform in China.

 Chinese people always favor short and insightful content over long-form videos.
 They watch videos during transportation or while they are waiting in line.
 Brands decided to take advantage of these habits to target the Chinese with dense short-form videos that will remain in people’s minds.
 Luxury brands benefit from the double asset of promoting their products easily and make them accessible to their audience.
 In March 2021, Douyin launched store features to enable brands to open their own stores on social media.
 More than 220 brands are already registered including the premium cosmetics brand Perfect Diary.

-Collaborate With Chinese Kols
+Luxury Brands Should Collaborate With Chinese Kols

 Key Opinion Leaders (KOL) are extremely important in China.
 They set trends and drive traffic to brands’ stores.
 Fashion, cosmetics, and jewelry are the two main categories on which KOL will have the highest level of influence.
-But in any category you will have your own leading KOL who have the power to increase your conversion rate and double your sales within minutes.
-For the bags and leather goods, you definitely need to link into Mr Bags who generated 460K USD in only 6 minutes for the brand Tod’s.
-For the cosmetics, you need to take a look at Lipstick King who can try 380 lipstick shades during a live streaming session and can decide whether a shade will be sold out or a bad buzz.
+But in any category, you will have your own leading KOL who have the power to increase your conversion rate and double your sales within minutes.
+For the bags and leather goods, you definitely need to link into Mr. Bags who generated 460K USD in only 6 minutes for the brand Tods.
+For cosmetics, you need to take a look at Lipstick King who can try 380 lipstick shades during a live streaming session and can decide whether a shade will be sold out or a bad buzz.

 By order of importance, Weibo, Little Red Book, Douyin, and WeChat are the key social media platforms for KOL endorsement.
 60% of Chinese go on Weibo to obtain recommendations from KOL or bloggers.
 If you want to reach a wider audience and increase your conversion rate, you definitely need to invest in KOL or KOC.
 From small influencers to celebrities, you can give a unique aura to your brand in China.